XGProyect/XG-Proyect-v3.x.x/README.md

 We are happy to deliver this software giving others the possibility to have a good OGame Clon.
 On the other hand, it's a pleasure to see people using XG Proyect.
-Send me a PM in the forum so I can put your game logo here!
+<a href="http://www.xgproyect.org/privatemessage/new/1" target="_blank">Send me a PM</a> in the forum so I can put your game logo here!

 ![xgproyect](http://www.xgproyect.org/images/misc/xg-logo.png)